KRUISIN' KANINES AGILITY AND DOG SPORTS

 ZANYA GISSLER -- An animal lover from an early age, a young Zanya asked Santa for a dog and a pony for Christmas every year.
 Zanya eventually got a dog and a horse, and spent her youth trail-riding in Massachusetts and showing her horse in 4H Shows.
 Her love of riding took a backseat during college and her early career days when she moved to New York City, becoming a freelance hair and make-up stylist for magazines, TV, and fashion shows.
 She began riding again and her time in the saddle in the New Jersey countryside soon became her preferred place to be.

 Being a horse person, Zanya was always around Jack Russell Terriers in the barn, and she fell in love with the breed.
 Her first Jack Russell Terrier, Gus, changed her life forever and she says he is responsible for turning her into the “crazy agility dog lady” she is today.
 Gus was very bright and energetic, and after taking him to obedience classes the instructor urged her to try agility.
 Gus was a natural – and their agility journey began.
 Zanya’s next Jack Russell Terrier, Cleo, a “miss perfect who never put a paw out of place” and Zanya’s first Border Collie, Kira, both taught her so much about agility and expanded her love of the sport.
 Zanya’s current dogs include Border Collie Whin, her "perfect girl" with whom she has many titles.
 Whin loves playing frisbee and competing in UpDog, and is currently working on her AKC MACH and RATCh in Barn Hunt.
-Whin’s “mini-me” son, Hero, is Zanya's newest puppy - also a great frisbee dog and hiking buddy, he has been introduced to Barn Hunt and agility training with a bright future ahead.
-Zanya's 10-year-old Jack Russell Terrier, Bing, has been on many regional event podiums, qualified for finals at Nationals, and has achieved top-ten rankings in agility, jumping, and snooker, with bronze and silver medals in jumping, snooker, and tournament classes.
+Whin’s son, Hero, is Zanya's newest agility partner - also a great frisbee dog and hiking buddy, he has been introduced to Barn Hunt and agility training with a bright future ahead.
+Zanya's Jack Russell Terrier, Bing, has been on regional agility event podiums, qualified for finals at Nationals, and has achieved top-ten rankings.
 Zanya and Bing overcame many challenges including his sensitivity to noise, but they persevered and are proud to have achieved much success when others told her to give up on him.
 Although Bing’s competitive agility career was cut short due to glaucoma, he loves agility and excels in Barn Hunt, earning many titles in the sport.

-With her history of training and competing agility with little and big dogs for over 23 years, she has trained with some of the top competitors in the sport.
-Zanya has a thirst for knowledge, continuing to take lessons and seminars, and she recently joined Kruisin’ Kanines, as a member, student, and instructor of our Foundations classes.
+With her history of training and competing agility with little and big dogs for over 23 years, she has trained with some of the top competitors in the sport and continues to pass that knowledge on to her students.

 Picture